It’s 10:00 in the evening and I am thinking about my first bank account.

 I recently lost my grandfather.
 It was expected, but it hurts, always.
 We’ll never talk again.
 He’ll never see Bravely grow.
 And he would have loved that, because my grandfather was a ruthless capitalist who loved making and having money.

-A Money Legacy
+Money AND Legacy

 My grandfather was far and away the person in my life who loved money the most.
 He talked about his money almost incessantly in the later part of his life.
 (Part of this was due to his illness, which caused him to focus on one topic.)
 He was deeply proud of the businesses he had built, the money he had earned, and the lifestyle he had provided for his wife and his family at large.